jacklul/asuswrt-scripts/README.md

 This script implements [custom DDNS feature from Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-services#using-one-of-the-services-supported-by-in-a-dyn-but-not-by-the-asuswrt-merlin-webui) that allows you to use custom [Inadyn](https://github.com/troglobit/inadyn) config file.

 Script checks <ins>every minute</ins> for new IP in NVRAM variable `wan0_ipaddr`.
 You can alternatively configure it to use website API like "[ipecho.net/plain](https://ipecho.net/plain)".

 > [!TIP]
 > On Asuswrt-Merlin you should call this script from `/jffs/scripts/ddns-start` with `force` argument instead of `start`.

 > [!IMPORTANT]
-> You might have to install Entware's `curl` to bypass the security limitations of the firmware one.
+> You might have to install Entware's `curl` (and `ca-bundle`) to bypass the security limitations of the one included in the firmware.

 _Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well._